erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 that one will be used without need of doing anything special except for normal handling of dynamic loading paths in the OS.

-Although OTP/crypto's interface to the new API is heavily tested on many architectures for a long time, we do not yet recommend it for usage in critical applications.
-In such ones it is still safer to build crypto with the latest 1.1.1 release.

 # CA-certificates can be fetched from the OS standard place

 With the new functions `public_key:cacerts_load/0,1` and `public_key:cacerts_get/0` the CA certificates can be fetched from the standard place of the OS (or from a file).